 As a result, Friends is now available on Crave as part of the entry-level Crave package which is $9.99 (plus applicable sales taxes) per month with a direct subscription, and occasionally cheaper when subscribed to through TV service providers.

-This news means it is very likely that Crave will also carry the Friends reunion special now scheduled to be released in 2021.
-However, as that special was commissioned as an HBO Max Original, it falls under separate distribution terms and will likely only be available in the Movies + HBO tier, which is an additional $9.99 per month.
-(The same caveat applied to the Fresh Prince reunion when it was released on Crave in November 2020.)
+Unlike the series itself, as the reunion special was commissioned as an HBO Max Original, it is currently only available in Crave's Movies + HBO and Super Écran tiers, either of which is an additional $9.99 per month (for a monthly total of $19.98).
+The same caveat applied to the Fresh Prince of Bel-Air reunion when it was released on Crave in November 2020.

 Who owns "Friends"?